truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 ### Installing on Physical Hardware
 TrueNAS is very flexible and can run on any x86_64 compatible (Intel or AMD) processor.
-SCALE requires at least 8GB of RAM (more is better) and a 20GB Boot Device.
+TrueNAS requires at least 8GB of RAM (more is better) and a 20GB Boot Device.

 #### Preparing the Install File
 Physical hardware requires burning the TrueNAS installer to a device, typically a CD or removable USB device.